Platform preview

 WHAT CHANGED

-• Campus North showed the largest throughput drag, with discharge coordination and post-acute placement extending excess bed days.
+• The heaviest throughput drag remains concentrated in a subset of facilities where discharge coordination and post-acute placement extend excess bed days.

-• Campus South improved documentation capture by 2.4 points, but that gain was not large enough to offset systemwide LOS pressure.
+• Documentation capture improved in some pockets, but those gains were not large enough to offset systemwide LOS pressure.

-• March volumes skewed toward higher-complexity DRGs, but downgrade leakage and delayed queries reduced the expected financial lift.
+• Higher-complexity DRG volume increased, but downgrade leakage and delayed queries reduced the expected financial lift.

 FINANCIAL IMPACT